-Jim Miller is a native San Diegan and a graduate of the MFA program at San Diego State University.
+Miller is a native San Diegan and a graduate of the MFA program at San Diego State University.
 In addition to his MFA in Fiction, Miller has a Ph.D. in American Culture Studies from Bowling Green State University.
-Miller teaches English and Labor Studies at San Diego City College where he was the founding director of the San Diego City College Literary Center and the San Diego City College International Book Fair from 2006-2008.
+Miller teaches English, Humanities and Labor Studies at San Diego City College.
+He lives in San Diego with his wife, Kelly Mayhew, and their son, Walter.